axelarnetwork/evm-cosmos-gmp-sample/native-integration/README.md

 3. If a smart contract implements the IAxelarExecutable interface, Axelar offers an auto-executing service.
 For instructions on Solidity smart contracts, refer to the [Developer doc](https://docs.axelar.dev/dev/general-message-passing/gmp-messages)

-### Optional Executor Service for Cosmos -> EVM
+### Relayer Service for Cosmos -> EVM

-Message senders can choose to pay a message executor on Axelar network to handle message execution on the destination EVM chain.
+Message senders can choose to pay a relayer on Axelar network to handle message execution on the destination EVM chain.
 The sender can include an optional fee field in the message, specifying the `amount` and `recipient`.

+Axelar relayer address to use as the fee recipient is `axelar1zl3rxpp70lmte2xr6c4lgske2fyuj3hupcsvcd`.

 1. Estimate the source gas fee in the desired token.
 Calcualte the gas required to execute the message on destination, and then use [estimateGasFee](https://docs.axelar.dev/dev/axelarjs-sdk/axelar-query-api#estimategasfee) (WIP integrating cosmos chains) to determine the source gas fee in the desired token.